neondatabase/website/content/docs/reference/neon-cli.md

 The Neon CLI is a command-line interface that lets you manage Neon directly from the terminal.
 This documentation references all commands and options available in the CLI.

+For installation instructions, see [Neon CLI — Install and connect](/docs/reference/cli-install).

 ## Synopsis

 ```bash